 4) Volunteer Organization and Training

-Recruitment, training, and management for SLM programs
+Recruitment, training, and management of volunteers for SLM programs

 5) Community Resource Center